Skip to main content

 • Balance & Falls Prevention — Rebuilding balance reactions to reduce fall risk during the vulnerable first weeks at home.

-• Stair Practice — Safe, supervised practice on your parent's own staircase with their specific handrails and carpet.
+• Stair Practice — Safe, supervised practice on the patient's own staircase with their specific handrails and carpet.

 • Outdoor Mobility — Progressing to walking outside, practising uneven surfaces and kerbs to rebuild confidence.